2nd September 2021

 What is High Tea and how is it different from Afternoon Tea?

-While the terms High Tea and Afternoon Tea are often now used interchangeably, their origins are actually different.
+While people often use the terms interchangeably, their origins are actually different.

-Afternoon Tea was originally a social event for the upper classes, used to bridge the gap between lunch and their evening meal.
-It was introduced by Anna, the seventh Duchess of Bedford, in 1840 because she always became hungry around four in the afternoon and couldn’t wait until dinner was served around eight (or even as late as half past nine during the summer).
-She started asking for tea, bread, butter and cake be brought to her, which became a social event when she begun inviting friends to join her.
-In the 1880s it became a fashionable event with upper-class women changing into long gowns, gloves and hats to enjoy Afternoon Tea.
+Afternoon Tea was originally a social event for the upper classes.
+It was to bridge the gap between lunch and their evening meal.
+It was introduced by Anna, the seventh Duchess of Bedford, in 1840.
+She always became hungry around four in the afternoon and couldn’t wait until dinner was served around eight (or later during the summer).
+She started asking for tea, bread, butter and cake be brought to her.
+This became a social event when she begun inviting friends to join her.
+In the 1880s it became a fashionable event with upper-class women changing into long gowns, gloves and hats.
 Afternoon Tea’s traditionally served finger sandwiches, scones with clotted cream, cakes, pastries and, of course, tea.
 A number of hotels have also become famous for their Afternoon Tea’s.

-However, High Tea was a necessary meal for lower classes when they returned hungry from long hours working in factories and similar physically exhausting work environments.
-It traditionally included more savoury items then Afternoon Tea, such as pies and omelettes.
+However, High Tea was a necessary meal for lower classes.
+They returned hungry from long hours working in factories and similar physically exhausting work environments.
+It traditionally included more savoury items, such as pies and omelettes.

 A Royal Daily Ritual